indiqusdocs/stpi/docs/Guide/Compute/WindowsInstances/ViewingDetailsofWindowsInstances.md

 2. Click on your created Window instance name from the list.
 The Overview tab opens automatically.
 The following screen appears:
 3. Click the **Launch Console** button, and then provide the Windows credentials to login and access the Windows instance web-based console.

-## Stopping and Starting a Window Instance
+## Stopping and Starting a Windows Instance

 Stop a Windows instance to temporarily shut it down when it is not in use, helping optimize resource usage.
 Start the instance whenever you need to restore access and resume running your Windows-based applications and workloads.